Gee63/FeedbackWidgetTest/README.md

 After the form is declined the first time there will be a timer set to trigger a subtle bounce animation on the feedback button (every 15 seconds).
 Reminding the user that we want their feedback without being too aggressive about it.

-Consider adding a checkbox for 'don't ask again' which will hide the button and form for the duration of the session.

 Once form is submitted the animation will stop / the fob will disappear Form submission can be stored as a google analytics using google tag manger events in the following structure.